TheDrawingCoder-Gamer/aoc-writeups/docs/2021/day02.md

       case "up" => Dir.Up
 ```
 @:choice(elixir)
-Elixir is a dynamic language so I didn't bother making an enum - I'm just using atoms here, which is something
+Elixir is a dynamic language, so I didn't bother making an enum - I'm just using atoms here, which is something
 that I _think_ is from Lisp.
 It's symbols that are prefixed with `:`, so we're using `:forward`,
 `:down`, and `:up` here.
 @:@